mrpqzm/TwitterScraper/ReadMe.txt

 1.) takes in any twitter URL, and returns you the Name, Handle, Follower Count, Following Count, Likes, and location for any twitter account.

 2.)
-Automatically logs into twitter when browser asks you to.
+Automatically logs into twitter when browser asks you to .